plone/buildout.coredev/docs/git.rst

 http://www.slideshare.net/michalczyzcs3b/git-merge-vs-rebase-miksturait-4

-Just search for ``git merge vs rebase``, you will find plenty of literature.
+Search for ``git merge vs rebase``, you will find plenty of literature.

 Reviewing your changes